jonom/silverstripe-focuspoint/docs/en/advanced-usage.md

 Injector:
   Image:
     class: FPImage
+  Image_Cached:
+    class: FPImage_Cached
 ```

 This will automatically upgrade the built-in cropping methods so that they give you focused output.
-Caveat: this doesn't apply to chained image methods unfortunately due to a limitation with injector support in the `Image_cached` class.

 ## Method chaining